-You will need to call after taking your samples and between 9am - 9pm Monday to Thursday, 9am - 8pm Friday, and 9am - 5pm Saturdays and Sundays.
+You will need to call after taking your sample and between 9am - 9pm Monday to Thursday, 9am - 8pm Friday, and 9am - 5pm Saturdays and Sundays.
 If the phone line is busy, we will aim to call you back as soon as possible.

-If you will not be able to take your samples and complete the questionnaire during the testing window, or do not want to take part that time, you will be able to let us know online at www.COVIDSurvey.ons.gov.uk or by calling 0800 085 6807.
+If you will not be able to take your sample and complete the questionnaire during the testing window, or do not want to take part that time, you will be able to let us know online at www.COVIDSurvey.ons.gov.uk or by calling 0800 085 6807.
 You will have 4 days to let us know you will not be taking part each time.
 It is really important that you tell us if you cannot take your samples, so we can reduce waste and make sure we do not send you test kits that will not be used.
-If you would prefer not to take a blood sample at any testing window, you can choose to just take your swab sample and complete the questionnaire.
-If you let us know this means we will not send you a blood test kit that testing window.
-You can also decide on the day if you want to take a blood sample or not.

 We understand that plans can change.
-If you do not let us know you cannot take your samples within 4 days, this is OK, but you will need to throw your test kits away in your household bin.
+If you do not let us know you cannot take your sample within 4 days, this is OK, but you will need to throw your test kit away in your household bin.

-It is important that you do not keep the tests kits or let someone else use them, because the barcodes on the test kits we send you each time are specific to each person and to each testing window.
+It is important that you do not keep the tests kit or let someone else use it, because the barcodes on the test kits we send you each time are specific to each person and to each testing window.
 If you do not take part for one testing window, we will contact you as usual when your next testing window is coming up.